Skip to main content

 Cite this article

 Seyed-Gohrab, A. (2023).
-Zhālah Qāʾim-Maqāmī and the Functions of Poetry *.
+Zhālah Qāʾim-Maqāmī and the Functions of Poetry*.
 In Women Poets Iranica.
 Encyclopaedia Iranica Foundation https://poets.iranicaonline.org/article/zhalah-qa%ca%beim-maqami-and-the-functions-of-poetry/

 Seyed-Gohrab, Ali-Asghar.
-"Zhālah Qāʾim-Maqāmī and the Functions of Poetry *."
+"Zhālah Qāʾim-Maqāmī and the Functions of Poetry*."
 Women Poets Iranica, Encyclopaedia Iranica Foundation, 2023. https://poets.iranicaonline.org/article/zhalah-qa%ca%beim-maqami-and-the-functions-of-poetry/

 Seyed-Gohrab, A. (2023).
-Zhālah Qāʾim-Maqāmī and the Functions of Poetry *.
+Zhālah Qāʾim-Maqāmī and the Functions of Poetry*.
 In Women Poets Iranica.
 Encyclopaedia Iranica Foundation.
-Available from: https://poets.iranicaonline.org/article/zhalah-qa%ca%beim-maqami-and-the-functions-of-poetry/ [Accessed November 21, 2024].
+Available from: https://poets.iranicaonline.org/article/zhalah-qa%ca%beim-maqami-and-the-functions-of-poetry/ [Accessed December 5, 2024].

 Seyed-Gohrab, Ali-Asghar.
-"Zhālah Qāʾim-Maqāmī and the Functions of Poetry *."
+"Zhālah Qāʾim-Maqāmī and the Functions of Poetry*."
 In Women Poets Iranica, (Encyclopaedia Iranica Foundation, 2023) https://poets.iranicaonline.org/article/zhalah-qa%ca%beim-maqami-and-the-functions-of-poetry/